hoaftq/2048Game/README.md

     Manage a game board array behind the scene
       - Put new titles
       - Calculate game board after a move
-      - Determine when the game is over
+      - Determine if the game is over
       - ect

   - **View** (view.js)